kuriwaki/cces_candidates/README.md

 ## Script and data organizations

-- Internal data are either from internal Stata files (only shared internally for now)
+- Internal data are from internal Stata files (only shared internally for now).
+In some instances, a small csv is stored in the repo.
 - Scripts in the single digits (`01` - `07`) are meant for the candidates data
 - Scripts in the 10s  will be reserved for the CCES merge.